Transposable element: Classification

 Transposable elements represent one of several types of mobile genetic elements.
-TEs are assigned to one of two classes according to their mechanism of transposition, which can be described as either copy and paste (Class I TEs) or cut and paste (Class II TEs).
+TEs are assigned to one of two classes according to their mechanism of transposition, which can be described as either "copy and paste" (Class I TEs) or "cut and paste" (Class II TEs).

-Class I: Retrotransposon
+Class I: Retrotransposons

 Class I TEs are copied in two stages: first, they are transcribed from DNA to RNA, and the RNA produced is then reverse transcribed to DNA.
-This copied DNA is then inserted back into the genome at a new position.
-The reverse transcription step is catalyzed by a reverse transcriptase, which is often encoded by the TE itself.
-The characteristics of retrotransposons are similar to retroviruses, such as HIV.
+RNA conversion back into DNA is then facilitated through an enzyme called reverse transcriptase which is often encoded by the TE itself.
+This newly copied DNA is then inserted back into the genome at a new position.
+The characteristics of retrotransposons are similar to retroviruses, such as HIV as HIV utilizes reverse transcriptase to make a double strand copy of its RNA genome which is then integrated into the host cells genome.

-Despite the potential negative effects of retrotransposons, like inserting itself into the middle of a necessary DNA sequence, which can render important genes unusable, they are still essential to keep a species' ribosomal DNA (rDNA) intact over the generations, preventing infertility.
+Despite the potential negative effects of retrotransposons self insertion into necessary DNA sequences, which can result in important genes becoming unusable, they are essential in keeping different species' ribosomal DNA (rDNA) intact over the generations, preventing infertility.
 The R2 retrotransposon of Drosophila creates double-stranded breaks by endonuclease activity during its process of replication within its target rDNA, allowing for homologous recombination between sister chromatids to repair the breaks.
 The resulting chromatids, each with different quantities of rDNA, are tagged and differentially segregated during asymmetric division of progenitors into daughter stem cells, which receive the chromatids with more rDNA, and germ cell precursors.

-Retrotransposons are commonly grouped into three main orders:
+Currently retrotransposons are commonly grouped into two main categories: